lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       type: TitleBlock
       text: Yunnan Snub-nosed Monkey EcoJourney
       color: text-dark
-    subtitle: 'Discovering Nature and Culture of the Tibetan Shangri-La '
+    subtitle: 'Discovering Nature and Culture of the Tibetan Shangrila '
     text: >+
       Embark on an unforgettable